-Policy C-PF-2c: A public water or wastewater district shall not be formed or expanded except where assessment for, and provision of, the service would not induce new development inconsistent with the Local Coastal Plan in accordance with California Coastal Act Section 30254.
+Policy C-PF-2b: A public water or wastewater district shall not be formed or expanded except where assessment for, and provision of, the service would not induce new development inconsistent with the Local Coastal Plan in accordance with California Coastal Act Section 30254.
 New development within the service boundary of a public water or wastewater district shall be required to connect to the district for water or wastewater service.
 (New)

-Policy C-PF-2d: A Coastal Permit shall be required for water or wastewater management system facility expansion or improvement projects.
-Development of new or expansion of existing water or wastewater management system facilities shall be in phase with the availability of other public works infrastructure.
+Policy C-PF-2c: A Coastal Permit shall be required for water or wastewater management facility expansion or improvement projects unless otherwise exempt by the Local Coastal Program.
+Development of new or expansion of existing water or wastewater management facilities shall be in phase with the availability of other public works infrastructure.
 (New)

-Policy C-PF-2e: Master plans or equivalent documentation shall be prepared for all water and wastewater management systems prior to approval of facility expansion or improvement projects.
-All facilities shall be designed and constructed in accordance with the existing development in the applicable jurisdictions.
-In the event that a master plan or monitoring fails to show adequate facilities or supplies for existing development, consider moratoria on plan amendments, zoning changes, building permits, or other entitlements in order to protect services to existing residents.
+Policy C-PF-2d: Master plans or equivalent documentation shall be prepared for all water and wastewater management systems prior to approval of facility expansion or improvement projects.
+All facilities shall be designed and constructed in accordance with the existing and planned development in the applicable jurisdictions.
+In the event that a master plan or monitoring fails to show adequate facilities or supplies for existing development, zoning changes, building permits, or other entitlements in order to protect services to existing residents.